Skip to content

 It says a lot about your product.

-Some fonts are more traditional, others feel modern, but you may be looking for a retro feel.
-Think about what your product needs.
+Some fonts are more traditional, while others feel modern.
+However, you may be looking for a retro feel.
+Therefore, think about what your product needs.

 Product Description

-This size approach catches the customer at each phase of the product consideration, and works to warm them up for a purchase.
+This sizing approach engages the customer at each phase of product consideration and warms them up for a purchase.

-Your product description and benefits need to be easy to understand, and clear.
-It wouldn’t be great if the customer wasn’t quite sure what your product did vs. a competitor.
+Your product description and benefits must be straightforward and easy to understand.
+It wouldn’t be great if the customer wasn’t quite sure what your product does compared to a competitor's.

 Form + Function